 Field Experience and Student Teaching

 Some courses may include observation and participation activities in schools.
 Upon completion of prescribed courses, supervised student teaching in the appropriate area(s) of certification for a total period of 20 weeks will satisfy the student teaching requirement for career changers and others not yet teaching.
-See description of internships EDU-601 through EDU-611 and SPE-601 under Education Course Descriptions.
+See description of internships EDU-601 through EDU-611 and SPE-601 under School of Education Course Descriptions.

 For teachers already in service, one year of documented satisfactory teaching as prescribed by Notre Dame, and at the appropriate level and in the field of certification, will satisfy the student teaching requirement of the program.

 ACT Program Requirements

 - An overall average of 3.3 or higher must be maintained.